aviatesk/street-feature-analysis/README.md

 ### Re-run jupyter notebooks on Colaboratory with GPU

-If you want to re-run jupyter-notebooks in [notebooks](notebooks ) directory, which train and test [VGG16-Street10] and the many alternative models, the steps are below.
+If you want to re-run jupyter-notebooks in [notebooks](notebooks ) directory, which train and test [VGG16-Street10] and the many alternative models, you should follow the steps below.

 1. Make [Google Drive](https://www.google.com/drive/ ) available with your Google account
 2. Move this repository directory under your `My Drive` (Upload from browser or via [Backup and Sync from Google](https://www.google.com/drive/download/backup-and-sync/ ))